 Unions rap Deutsche Telekom over U.S. workers rights

-FRANKFURT Nov 18 (Reuters) - Labour representatives have harshly criticised German phone company Deutsche Telekom's treatment of workers at its ailing U.S. unit, which the group plans to merge with MetroPCS.
+FRANKFURT (Reuters) - Labor representatives have harshly criticized German phone company Deutsche Telekom's (DTEGn.DE) treatment of workers at its ailing U.S. unit, which the group plans to merge with MetroPCS PCS.N.

 Lothar Schroeder of the Verdi services workers union, who is also a member of Telekom's supervisory board, told Reuters on Sunday that some of the group's U.S. call centre agents are working under what they described as a "climate of tyranny".

 Schroeder had spent a month talking to Deutsche Telekom call centre employees across the United States, he said.

 German monthly Der Spiegel earlier reported that some call centre agents had been forced to write lines or wear donkey ears, citing a dossier written by Schroeder and the head of union Communications Workers of America (CWA), Larry Cohen.

 The dossier also included reports of wilful dismissals of employees.